huseynickishiyev/huseynickishiyev/README.md

 - Hi, I’m @huseynickishiyev
-- I’m interested in Web Development
+- I’m interested in writing scripts/
-- I’m currently learning Web Development
+- I’m currently learning Python

 <!---
 huseynickishiyev/huseynickishiyev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.